 - Contact Information for the Hiring Manager

 - A Salutation

-- Paragraph #3: Why You’re a Good Fit
+- 3rd Paragraph Explaining Why You’re a Good Fit for the Position

 - A Closing